Download our Research Brochure

 Using data from the 2015 EEF Efficacy trial, research funded by the Nuffield Foundation found that:

-- Pupils who received the P4C intervention were ahead of their counterparts in the comparison schools in the study in self-reported communication skills, teamwork and resilience.
+- pupils who received the P4C intervention were ahead of their counterparts in self-reported communication skills, teamwork and resilience

 Other P4C research